-Heat a pan on medium flame & dry roast the coconut for 5 mins to dry out the moisture if any.
+Heat a pan on medium heat and dry roast the coconut for 5 mins to dry out the moisture if any.
 I've used frozen, thawed coconut.
 Fresh coconut can be used too.

 Transfer the rice flour mixture to a plate and allow it to cool a bit enough to handle but still warm.

-Knead the dough for 5 mins using 2-3 tbsp water (or as needed) and 1 tsp ghee into a smooth soft dough.
-Dough shouldn’t be cracked or crumbly.
+Knead the dough for 5 mins using 1-2 tablespoon water (or as needed) and 1-2 teaspoon ghee into a smooth, soft dough.
+It shouldn’t be cracked or crumbly.
 Keep covered at all times with a wet cloth to prevent it from drying.

 Divide dough and filling equal portions.

 You can either make modak freehand or using molds.
-There are two types of mold available aluminum ones and plastic ones.
-I've used the aluminium ones.
+There are two types of mold available aluminum ones and plastic.
+I've used the aluminum mold.

 To make modak using mold: